AccountingWitness

 Accounting expert witness vs. litigation support accountant

 A regular accountant prepares, compiles, or audits financial information for management, tax, or compliance purposes.
-An accounting expert witness applies that same technical foundation inside a legal context: opinions are framed for scrutiny under Federal Rule of Evidence 702 (often analysed under Daubert), discovery is coordinated with counsel, and testimony is delivered under oath with clear methodology and reliable data.
+An accounting expert witness applies that same technical foundation inside a legal context: opinions are framed for scrutiny under Federal Rule of Evidence 702 (often analyzed under Daubert), discovery is coordinated with counsel, and testimony is delivered under oath with clear methodology and reliable data.

 Daubert Standard